 Beginning shortly before the record date and continuing up to and including the distribution date, we expect that a limited market, commonly known as a "when-issued" trading market, will develop in our common stock.
 "When-issued" trading refers to a sale or purchase made conditionally because the security has been authorized but not yet issued.
 The "when-issued" trading market will be a market for shares of our common stock that will be distributed to Ensign stockholders on the distribution date.
 If you own shares of Ensign common stock at the close of business on September 20, 2019, you will be entitled to shares of Pennant common stock distributed pursuant to the spin-off.
-You may trade this entitlement to shares of Pennant common stock, without trading the shares of Ensign common stock will end and "regular-way" trading will begin.
+You may trade this entitlement to shares of Pennant common stock, without trading the shares of Ensign common stock you own, on the "when-issued" market.
+On the first trading day following the distribution date, "when-issued" trading with respect to our common stock will end and "regular-way" trading will begin.
 See "Trading Market."